RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

   -  Newman v Phillips Fox barriers to act for a former client
     - breach of a duty of confidence;
     - breach of a duty of loyalty;and
-    - the court's inherent jurisdiction over the conduct of solicitors as officers of the court”
+    - the court's inherent jurisdiction over the conduct of solicitors as officers of the court"
   - information barrier arrangement
     - Organizations prevent the flow of information from one department to the other.
     - Rebuttal to conflict of interest of one partner or employee knowing info